 Applaud the mid-air acrobatics of spinner dolphins on a boat tour around the Gulf of Oman.
 As their name suggests, these little dolphins are known for dizzying mid-air pirouettes, as they hunt for tuna and sardines.
 Ocean Blue Oman has regular two-hour cruises, with great chances of seeing these playful cetaceans frolic in the water.

-While the region’s most impressive hikes are accessed from Nizwa, a 90-minute drive southwest of Muscat, the capital itself is backed by the dramatic Hajar Mountains.
+There's a reason Oman features our round-up of the world’s best adventure holidays for 2022 Dropdown content, with Muscat offering access to epic desert trekking.
+While the region’s most impressive hikes are accessed from Nizwa Dropdown content, a 90-minute drive southwest of Muscat, the capital itself is backed by the dramatic Hajar Mountains.
 Lace up your walking boots for the rocky C38 trail from Muscat’s Riyam Park into the hills; rewards for this two-hour exertion include bird’s-eye views of the port and fortresses, and blissful mountain solitude.
 Hiking is at its best from October to April.

 Guests to Omani homes are welcomed with cardamom-scented coffee and sticky dates.
 There are 35 varieties to enjoy, from caramel-like Khalas dates to darker, less sweet Farth dates; browse for your favourites at the fruit and vegetable markets at Sultan Qaboos Port.
 Another snack guaranteed to strike fear into your dentist’s heart is Omani halwa, a gelatinous treat boiled down from sugar, wheat starch and saffron (find it in Muttrah Souk).